How to Paint Over Powder Coat: A Comprehensive Guide

 Can I use any type of primer before painting over powder coat?

-Yes, if you choose a primer specifically designed for use on smooth surfaces, as it will enhance adhesion and improve the overall finish.
+A primer designed for smooth surfaces will enhance adhesion and improve the overall finish.

 How can I test if the paint has adhered properly to the powder coat?